 Our children's librarian, Sue Teutsch, coordinates events and activities for our children's summer reading program.
 Throughout most of the year, on Wednesdays at 10am, she also leads a storytime session for children ages birth to five.
 On the second and fourth Thursdays of every month, at 4pm, the library staff hosts K-12 Lego-Mania - free play with Legos with all materials provided.
 Please call the library at (641) 782-2277 to confirm story times and program dates, and to inquire about other children's activities.

-Our young adults' librarian, Donna Walsh, coordinates our summer reading program for teens.
+Our library assistant, Donna Walsh, coordinates our summer reading program for teens.
 If you have suggestions about events and activities for teens, call Donna at the library, (641) 782-2277, or email firstname.lastname@example.org.